NaeemBolchhi/akashic-js/README.md

 2. **Version Check:** For each asset, it checks if a cached version exists in **localStorage** and if its version matches or is newer than the declared version.

 3. **Fetch & Cache:**
   - If an asset is new or its version is outdated, Akashic.js fetches the resource from its specified `path` and `filename`.
   - The fetched content is then compressed using LZW and stored in either **localStorage** ("ls") or **IndexedDB** ("indb") based on your configuration.

 4. **Inject & Serve:**
   - For assets already in cache or newly fetched, Akashic.js dynamically injects the content directly into the DOM (as `<style>` tags for CSS, and `<script>` tags for HTML fragments and JavaScript).
 This minimizes network requests on subsequent visits.
   - As HTML fragments are stored as `*.html.js` or `*.html.min.js` files, they will contain both the html code and some js code for inserting the html code somewhere in the DOM when the file is loaded into a `<script>` tag.

 5. **Cleanup:** After processing, Akashic.js removes its temporary global variables and any custom tags from the DOM, leaving a clean page.

+## Releases
+Release links are shared in the `dist` folder, and links can be found in [RELEASES.md](https://github.com/NaeemBolchhi/akashic-js/blob/main/RELEASES.md).

+## Changelogs
+Track changes with each version update in [CHANGELOGS.md](https://github.com/NaeemBolchhi/akashic-js/blob/main/CHANGELOGS.md).

 ## Development
 To contribute or set up a development environment: